alexjdean/type-scriptor/README.md

 ### Refactoring

 We can go further.
 Suppose we wanted to improve the performance of our codebase.
-Using the `type-scriptor -f spaceship.ts -r` command, we can improve the performance and organization of our code, making it easier to understand and faster to run.
+Using the `type-scriptor -f spaceship.ts -r` command, we can improve the performance and organization of our code, making it faster to run and easier to debug.

 ```typescript
 /**